Mai-Te-Pora/proposals/TIP-16/README.md

 They impact each other and therefore I put them into one thread but will be executed in several steps on chain, if passed.

+**The proposed adjustments are not meant to be fixed for the next 6 months.
+Reconsidering the pool weights should be done on a regular basis like each 3 months.**

 # Extension of the Liquidity provider rewards
 The obvious first, which is a requirement for the next proposed steps.
 In my opinion there us no way around this to keep the markets tradable.

 * Extend LP rewards to 30% of inflation value for 6 months, decreasing linearly each week to 20% for the last week.

 Maybe higher since the value of SWTH dropped a lot.

+Right now $29.337,07 are distributed to all pools with a pool weight each week.
+With a fresh 30% this will increase to $41.863,07 at $0,01842251 per SWTH.

+With extending the liquidity provider rewards the ARP for stakers is expected to be ~23.63%.

 # New Partnership Boost